weihangChen/BDDMarcDemo/README.md

 # BDDMarcDemo

-a simple sample BDD example using specflow, its at beginner level, nothing advanced here
+a simple BDD example using specflow, its at beginner level, nothing advanced here